Our craft workshops

 In Enraizarte We like to create with our hands and we deeply value the crafts executed with the expertise acquired through patient and persistent practice.

-We also love to gather around a table and share manual work, like in an artisan workshop.
-So, with the help of Daniela and our collaborators -María and Camila- we organize sessions in which to learn and practice different craft techniques.
+We also love gathering around a table and sharing our craftwork, just like in a traditional artisan workshop.
+In addition, Daniela and our collaborators, María and Camila, organize sessions where we can learn and practice. different craft techniques.

-The workshops are usually held on FRIDAY in the afternoon or SATURDAYS in the morning.
-Every month we send the programming to our email list and we also publish it on our social networks.
+Likewise, the workshops are usually held on FRIDAY in the afternoon or SATURDAYS in the morning.
+Finally, each month we send the schedule to our email list and we also publish it on our social networks.

 Mexican altars